keyboard_arrow_up

 Mold

-A hollow container from which liquid substances can be formed into solid shapes.
+A container used to shape liquid substances into solid forms.

 Molten

-A solid that has been converted into a liquid through the application of heat.
+A solid that has been heated to a liquid state.

 Non-Ferrous